-Thailand is the most voguish option for a surreal international vacation.
+Thailand is one of the most voguish options for a surreal international vacation.
 As a tropical South-East country, with its sultry islands and beaches, its geographical variation, its unique culture and cuisine and its sacred Buddhist shrines, Thailand promises you diversity.
 From Bangkok’s skyscrapers to Pattaya’s exotic blue lagoons, with every step in Thailand, you will have to suppress your impulse to extend your vacation.
 And there is no better way to witness the grandeur of the kingdom of Thailand besides exploring it in a rental car, which is cost-effective and feels like your own.

-Local car Rentals in Thailand are economical, starting with an average rate of THB 1600 per day for medium-sized sedans, which during the off-season is negotiable to THB 10,000 per day for the luxurious BMW 3 series experience.
+Local car rentals in Thailand are economical, starting with an average rate of THB 1600 per day for medium-sized sedans, which during the off-season is negotiable to THB 10,000 per day for the luxurious BMW 3 series experience.
 You can hire a rental online, or you can rent one from the Airport or your hotel.
 From discounted four-wheelers, trucks, minivans to luxurious cars, there are plenty of options, and one of them might just fit right in your budget.

-1. You need to carry a valid Passport with a non-immigrant visa.
+1. You need to carry a valid passport with a non-immigrant visa.

 2. Driving licence from your home country